Kolsavdur/The-Last-Dragon/README.md

  ________________________________________________________________________________________________

 Do note that this mod requires MagmaLink to work, which can be found at the Steam workshop, or [here on GitLab](https://gitlab.com/jakzie2/awsw-magmalink).
+In addition, this mod will also need my core mod to work, which can be found on the Steam workshop, or [here](https://github.com/Kolsavdur/Kolsavdur-Core-Mod).

  ________________________________________________________________________________________________